ErikaRedmark/monkey-shines-java-port/README.md

 There are two main points of entry in the code:
 - LevelEditor: This class starts the Level Editor.
 Both the main game and level editor share the same basic engine.
 The best way to start is to create a new world and use the default resource pack.
 This default pack is basically a subset rip of the original game's 'Spooked'.
 - MonkeyShines: This class allows you to start the actual game.
-It should open a file chooser from which you can select a .world file (this file chooser is temporary and easy way to just playtest worlds).
-You can find a debug world in the 'extras' folder at the root of this project.
+At this time the menu systems are mostly functional and should be easy to get started.

 # Status
 Project tracking now moved to issue tracking instead of a task list since the majour core components have been finished.